green-coding-solutions/documentation/content/en/docs/help/troubleshooting.md

 ```

 However, if the error is still present after this command, it might be that
-it is not possible to use lm_sensors on your system.
+it is not possible to use `lm-sensors` on your system.
 Comment out the section of the
 install script that mentions it and comment it out of your `config.yml`.

 ## General tips